 The persistent rains have wreaked havoc in the province, destroying homes, collapsing buildings and washing away major roads

 The South African National Defense Force has deployed troops to assist with rescue and mop-up operations.

 The floods have knocked out water and electricity to large parts of Durban and the surrounding eThekwini metropolitan area and it will take at least a week to restore those services, according to officials.

-WATCH: Africanews' Laurianne Noelle Vofo Kana explains more about the effects these rainstorms have been having in the country:
+WATCH: Africanews' Lauriane Noelle Vofo Kana explain more about the effects these rainstorms have been having on the country.